min2ha/ukwa-site/content/target/58434/index.en.md

   "subject": "Brexit"
 }

-# Royal College of Nursing: Brexit - the implications for EEA workers, students and family members

 A guide for RCN members on 'Brexit' and the implications for European Economic Area (EEA) workers, students and family members.